idshdx/warp-webstorm-integration/README.md

 [![Version](https://img.shields.io/badge/version-1.0.0--mvp-blue.svg)](#)
 [![MVP Status](https://img.shields.io/badge/status-MVP%20Ready-success)](#)

-## 🎉 MVP Status: READY FOR DEVELOPMENT!
+## 🎉 WIP Status: READY ONLY FOR DEVELOPMENT!

 **The foundational MVP is complete and fully functional!** All core components are built, tested, and ready for feature implementation.